uncodedlb/waprolb/_posts/2016-03-01-Meetup-Mar.md

 ## SPONSORS

 Our sponsors help make our meetups awesome!
-They feed us, provide a place to gather, share, & learn from eachother, and some even give us cool things to giveaway!
+They feed us, provide a place to gather, share, & learn from each other, and some even give us cool things to giveaway!
 Take a moment to thank them, click their logo to visit their twitter/facebook account... and thank them publicly.  *(Please, use hash __#WAPRO__)*

 ### FOOD & BEVERAGES